LaiArturs/HARCollect/README.md

-HAR Collect is Android app used to collect and label sensor data from.
+HAR Collect is Android app used to collect and label sensor data.
 Made for my master thesis.